-The guarantee coverage for the individual financing transaction included in the new portfolio shall typically be set at 50% but may be extended in duly justified circumstances.
-The financial intermediary providing the financing to the final recipient shall be obliged to retain a minimum risk of 20% of each financing transaction.

-The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that if an amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.
+The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that, in the case of capped guarantees, if the amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.
 In duly justified cases, the revenue and risk sharing between the implementing partner and financial intermediary may be asymmetric.

 b) Use of the EU guarantee for debt-type operations

-The EU guarantee may cover a First Loss Piece or a mezzanine tranche in respect of the relevant portfolio of operations financed by the implementing partner.
+The EU guarantee may be used to partly cover individual operations on a pari passu basis.
+In this case, the maximum exposure of the EU guarantee on an individual operation is 50% of the financing provided by the implementing partner.

+The EU guarantee may also cover an FLP in respect of individual financing provided to a final recipient.
+The FLP cover is limited to 25% of the overall amount of financing to the final recipient.
 The implementing partner must contribute at least 5% to the FLP.

-The size of the implementing partner’s and the EU guarantee’s contribution to the FLP would depend on the risk profile of the financing and investment operations under the guaranteed portfolio and may range from 10% to 37% of the amount of financing to be provided by the implementing partner.
+The EU guarantee may also cover an FLP or a mezzanine tranche in respect of the relevant portfolio of operations financed by the implementing partner.
+Where the EU guarantee cover the FLP, the implementing partner must contribute at least 5% to the FLP.
+The size of the implementing partner’s and the EU guarantee’s contribution to the FLP will depend on the risk profile of the financing and investment operations under the guaranteed portfolio and may range from 10% to 37% of the amount of financing to be provided by the implementing partner.

-For the intermediated debt financing, where remuneration from financial intermediaries is not sufficient to adequately remunerate implementing partners’ risk taking, the EU guarantee may cover up to 100% of the contribution to the FLP.
+For the intermediated debt financing, where remuneration from financial intermediaries is not sufficient to adequately remunerate the risk of the financing provided by the implementing partners, the EU guarantee may cover up to 100% of the contribution to the FLP.
 For such intermediated debt financing in the form of capped guarantees, the EU guarantee may cover up to 100% of the financing provided by the implementing partner.

 c) For equity financing provided by the implementing partner

-Equity investments shall notably be made as:
+Equity and quasi-equity investments shall notably be made as:

-direct equity in final beneficiaries;
+direct equity in final recipients;

 co-investments and co-investment schemes (including investment platforms);